-Action Reference Action/Strategy Current Stage Key Performance Indicators Major Actions 2.1.1 Participate in the ICLEI Water Campaign for the purposes of developing an overarching strategy for water usage and management.
-Implementation Milestones are achieved inline with Water Campaign Program.
-2.1.2 Develop and implement a Yellagonga Integrated Catchment Management Plan to ensure the effective overall management of the water body, in partnership with the City of Wanneroo, Department of Environment and Conservation and the Swan Catchment Council.
+Action/Strategy Current Stage Key Performance Indicators Major Actions Participate in the ICLEI Water Campaign for the purposes of developing an overarching strategy for water usage and management.1 Implementation Milestones are achieved inline with Water Campalgn Program.
+Develop and implement a Yellagonga Integrated Catchment Management Plan to ensure the effective overall management of the water body, in partnership with the City of Wanneroo, Department of Environment and Conservation and the Swan Catchment Council.
 Development Yellagonga Integrated Catchment Management Plan developed by Dec 2008.
-2.1.3 Develop a standardised method of testing the City's freshwater bodies through partnerships with key government agencies and universities to monitor changes in the quality of freshwater areas.
-2 Development An alliance is formed and a testing method agreed by Dec 2007.
-2.1.4 Develop a standardised method of testing the City's ocean bodies through partnerships with key government agencies to monitor changes in the quality of saltwater areas, and remedy any problems identified.
+Develop a standardised method of testing the City's freshwater bodies through partnerships with key government agencies and universities to monitor changes in the quality of freshwater areas.2 Development An alliance is formed and a testing method agreed by Dec 2007.
+Develop a standardised method of testing the City's ocean bodies through partnerships with key government agencies to monitor changes in the quality of saltwater areas.
 Development Alliance is formed and system is agreed by Dec 2007.
-2.1.5 Continue to enhance stormwater outfalls and sumps across the City to protect both environmentally sensitive areas and public health.
-Implementation Capital Works Program to include stormwater improvements annually.
-Other Actions 2.1.6 Continue the implementation of the City's Groundwater Operating Strategy.
-Implementation Report progress annually.
-2.1.7 Implement State "Water Wise" programs that pertain to the City's water issues.
+Continue to enhance stormwater outfalls and sumps across the City to protect environmentally sensitive areas.4 Implementation Capital Works Program to include stormwater improvements annually.
+Other Actions Continue the implementation of the City's Groundwater Operating Strategy.
+Implementation Report against progress annually.
+Implement State "Water Wise" programs that pertain to the City's water issues.
 Implementation Two Water Wise Programs delivered annually.
-2.1.8 In conjunction with building codes, develop guidelines for "Water Wise" products to be incorporated into public and private building development (eg: dual-flush toilets and waterless urinals).
+In conjunction with building codes, develop guidelines for "Water Wise" products to be incorporated into public and private building development (eg: dual-flush toilets and waterless urinals).
 Development Guidelines are developed by July 2008.
-2.1.9 Continue to maintain existing stormwater infrastructure through the City's Maintenance Program and regular Road Sweeping Program.
+Continue to maintain existing stormwater infrastructure through the City's Maintenance Program and regular Road Sweeping Program.
 Implementation Maintenance Program to include stormwater management annually.
-2.2.0 Develop an awareness campaign that informs the community about the effects of contaminants entering the City's water bodies and groundwater.
-Development Awareness campaign developed by Dec 2007.